 Notice the available options are “Org Unit” or “User”.

 Let’s add “Org Unit”, so that we can define which Org Unit should trigger this workflow.

 The workspace is updated with your selection.
 Notice the red text indicates that you must configure the condition.

 The Properties section on the right side of the window will now present configuration options for this condition.

-Let’s enter a specific org unit.
+Let’s enter and select a specific org unit.

 Notice the workspace text will update from red to blue, indicating no further action is needed.